Receiving payments through Exchange

 - Change the information to your buyer's name and contact information.

-After ownership has been transferred to your buyer and they've become the new account owner, all domain renewal fees will be charged to them.
+After ownership has been transferred to your buyer and they've become the new store owner, all domain renewal fees will be charged to them.
 If you purchased your domain through a third party host such as GoDaddy or Namecheap, please contact the domain host for information on how to transfer ownership of the domain name to your buyer.

 Some apps might have your personal contact information, be sure to check each app and update them with your buyer's information.